100% Stacked Bar and Column Charts

 With the introduction of multiple measures, comparing different fields in your data is now easier to do in the new visualization experience.
 However, not all data is best compared by looking at absolute values next to each other.
 For example, instead of just looking at counts of permits, we might be interested in comparing how the percentage of specific permit types (construction, demolition, for example) differs between building types (commercial, single family, for example).

 Now when you create a bar or column chart with either a grouped dimension or with more than one measure, you can select the option for “100% Stacked” to generate a stacked bar or column chart for your data.
+This is ideal for visualizations where you want to show the ratio of values within a given column (totaling 100%).

 Read this Knowledge Base article for more details on how the new visualization experience works.